More <

 • Long-term alcohol use and other health conditions.

 This disorder affects more men than women.
-It is common in white people of northern European descent.
+It is most common in white people of northern European descent.

 Symptoms